ishan142007/react-for-beginner-to-advance/introduction to react.md

 file name should be capitalized too.

-9)chai aur react | ishan patel |to we learned about the set up of react and how to clean or project to work efficently.we have to remove all the files which are not in our use or we dont know a hang of them and with the they are not playing a vital role in the functioning of the code.
+9)chai aur react | ishan patel |today we learned about the set up of react and how to clean or project to work efficently.we have to remove all the files which are not in our use or we dont know a hang of them and with the they are not playing a vital role in the functioning of the code.

 10){expression}->this is evaluated expression.